-- The student must be an active student at MSUCOM. - Student must complete five core rotations prior to any elective rotation. - The student must receive MSUCOM confirmation and enrollment prior to beginning any elective rotation. - Once the student receives rotation acceptance from the host site, students must provide the elective application and host site approval to COM.Clerkship@msu.edu for MSUCOM confirmation and scheduling. - MSUCOM confirmation and enrollment is complete when the rotation is visible on the student's schedule. - o MSUCOM confirmation must occur at least 30 days in advance of the rotation. - Once confirmed, the rotation may only be cancelled 30 days or more in advance of the start date.
+- The student must be an active student at MSUCOM. - Student must complete five core rotations prior to any elective rotation. - The student must receive MSUCOM confirmation and enrollment prior to beginning any elective rotation. - Once the student receives rotation acceptance from the host site, students must provide the elective application and host site approval to IGH@msu.edu for application review and to share with COM.clerkship@msu.edu for MSUCOM confirmation and scheduling as well as approval from Office of International Health and Safety globalsafety@msu.edu for approval of the destination. - MSUCOM confirmation and enrollment is complete when the rotation is visible on the student's schedule. - MSUCOM confirmation must occur at least 30 days in advance of the rotation. - Once confirmed, the rotation may only be cancelled 30 days or more in advance of the start date.